Examples of Applying the Azure Stack Region

 You can create plans and offers that essentially users are restricted to, or tenants are restricted to a particular region when they go to do deployments.
 So you have got that control and alignment with essentially what is an abstract concept to Microsoft Azure Cloud, really isn’t meaningful to Microsoft as a provider of Azure Stack, but you as a customer you can do that alignment.

 Other things that are classic examples, are that you have two regions and you are going to place them in two different data centers.
-You have got an application that is pushing data between them from a replication stand point for disaster recovery, and you can physically separate those regions by hundreds of feet.
+You have got an application that is pushing data between them from a data replication stand point for disaster recovery, and you can physically separate those regions by hundreds of feet.
 If they are different buildings, tens of kilometers if that is what you require for your business.
 Those are very quick examples of what that is.

 Worldwide Data Centers